(Rojin to Rabudoru: Watashi Ga Shocho Ni Natta Toki)

 The aging Mr Ueno lovingly tends Maria, his Maid Droid, even after her battery has died and he cannot obtain a replacement.
 She was a prototype given to him by his parents when he was a boy.
 After they were killed in an accident, he chose to live with Maria rather than be taken in by relatives.
 Entering puberty, he loved her but she was not built for sex.
 There were upgrades available for sexual function but he could not get any for her because she was a prototype.
 After a disastrous attempt to marry a woman, he and Maria decided to settle down and make do as best they could.
 Meanwhile, in the present, the city is being plagued by what appears to be a rapist robot, even though all the robotics companies insist that this contradicts their programming.

 Maid Droid is a film from Naoyuki Tomomatsu.
-Tomomatsu began working in the pinku (Japanese porn) film, producing bizarre titles such as Eat the School Girl (1997) and Female Prisoner Ayaka: Tormenting and Breaking in a Bitch (2008) and then branched out into genre material with the zombie film Stacy (2001), Zombie Self-Defense Force (2006) and his most famous work, as co-director of Vampire Girl vs Frankenstein Girl (2009), as well as a number of odd genre/erotica hybrids such as Erotibot (2011), Red Sword (2012) and Lust for the Dead (2012) and sequels.
+Tomomatsu began working in the pinku (Japanese porn) film, producing bizarre titles such as Eat the School Girl (1997) and Female Prisoner Ayaka: Tormenting and Breaking in a Bitch (2008), before branching out into genre material with the schoolgirl zombie film Stacy (2001), Zombie Self-Defense Force (2006) and his most famous work, as co-director of Vampire Girl vs Frankenstein Girl (2009).
+In addition, Tomomatsu has also made a number of odd genre/erotica hybrids such as Erotibot (2011), Red Sword (2012), Lust for the Dead (2012) and sequels, Future Century Amazons (2017), Rape Zombie Side Story: Hardcore of the Dead (2017) and Scissorpenis (2018).